thelfer/tfel-doc/MFrontUserDays/EleventhUserDay/Agenda/talks.md

 The nucleation, growth, and coalescence of voids are major physical mechanisms involved in the ductile fracture of metal alloys.
 Modeling this failure mode and predicting ductile tearing requires constitutive equations that involve porosity as an additional state variable.

 Many constitutive equations have been proposed in the literature, but only a few are available in finite element solvers.
-To capitalize on these laws and provide a state-of-the-art, easy-to-use numerical implementation of constitutive equations for porous materials, the MFront StandardElastoViscoPlasticity brick was extended to porous materials a few years ago.
-First, this extension's capabilities will be reviewed in terms of ductile tearing predictions using different FEM solvers (Cast3M, MANTA, and code_aster) and FFT solvers (AMITEX_FFTP).
-Second, advanced constitutive equations to be included in the StandardElastoViscoPlasticity brick in the near future will be described.
+To capitalize on these laws and provide a state-of-the-art, easy-to-use numerical implementation of constitutive equations for porous materials, the `MFront`'s `StandardElastoViscoPlasticity` brick was extended to porous materials a few years ago.

+First, this extension's capabilities will be reviewed in terms of ductile tearing predictions using different FEM solvers (`Cast3M`, `MANTA`, and `code_aster`) and `FFT` solvers (`AMITEX_FFTP`).

+Second, advanced constitutive equations to be included in the `StandardElastoViscoPlasticity` brick in the near future will be described.

 #   Identification of material parameters using a heterogeneous test and the FEMU method: application to a viscoplastic behavior law